litestar-org/litestar/docs/migration.md

 !!! info "Learn more"
-    To learn more about path parameters check out this chapter in the documentation: [Path parameters](usage/3-parameters/0-path-parameters/)
+    To learn more about path parameters, check out this chapter in the documentation: [Path parameters](usage/3-parameters/0-path-parameters/)